CreatorCommerce/cc-implementation-resources/README.md

 Here’s how the repo is structured to help you navigate it easily:

-/cc-implementation-resources
+- **`/examples`**: Contains code snippets for various use cases to help you implement CreatorCommerce features.
-│
+  - `landing-pages`: Example code and setup for landing pages.
-├── /examples # Code snippets for different use cases │ ├── landing-pages # Examples for setting up landing pages │ ├── API-integration # Example code for integrating with CreatorCommerce APIs │ └── authentication # Code for user authentication setups │
+  - `API-integration`: Sample code for integrating CreatorCommerce APIs into your application.
-├── /documentation # Links to official CreatorCommerce documentation │ ├── getting-started.md
+  - `authentication`: Code and configurations for setting up user authentication.

-│ ├── API-reference.md
+- **`/documentation`**: Includes markdown files with important CreatorCommerce documentation to guide you through various tasks.
-│ └── best-practices.md
+  - `getting-started.md`: A guide to help you get started with CreatorCommerce integration.
-│
+  - `API-reference.md`: Comprehensive reference for CreatorCommerce APIs.
-├── /config # Configuration files for integrations
+  - `best-practices.md`: Tips and practices to ensure you’re using CreatorCommerce in the most efficient and secure way.

-│ ├── webhooks.yaml # Webhook configurations
+- **`/config`**: Configuration files used for integrations with external systems.
-│ └── env.example # Environment variables setup
+  - `webhooks.yaml`: Example configuration for CreatorCommerce webhooks.
-│
+  - `env.example`: A template for environment variables required for your project.

-└── README.md # This file
+- **`README.md`**: This file, which serves as the central documentation for the repository, providing an overview and instructions for usage.

 ### Using This Repo with an LLM